fhomaia/fhomaia/README.md

 ### Hi there 👋
-My name is Fernando and I'm a Jr. Front-end web developer currently studying to become Full-Stack!
+My name is Fernando and I'm a Full Stack web developer!

 📫 How to reach me: